cloudnativetrainings/trainings/kubernetes_application_development/00_setup/README.md

 helm upgrade --install logging loki-stack \
     --repo https://grafana.github.io/helm-charts \
     --namespace logging --create-namespace \
+    --version 2.10.0 \
     --set fluent-bit.enabled=true,promtail.enabled=false
 ```

 You need to add Loki as a data source to the existing Grafana and then explore the logs.

 > Hint: URL will be `http://logging-loki.logging.svc.cluster.local:3100`
+>
+> You may see an error on Grafana UI, but check the datasource on "Explore" tab.